threefoldtech/home/specs/tfgrid_stor_server_p2p.md

     - ```file_upload```, returns jobid = is a unique hash (just random)
       - make sure is streaming (max 100MB)
       - put on temp location
-      - put in queue to be processed by zerostor (redis queue interface)
+      - put in queue to be processed by zerostor (zerostor cli)
       - after processing (in return queue we can find the the jobid): the hash of the uploaded file will be available
     - ```status``` : args: jobid,wait=False
       - long polling supported if wait used